 It is an active pain reliever like Tylon.
 Excess usage can turn into acetaminophen poisoning.
 Usually, a problem appears when the dosage exceeds 100 mg/kg.
 Even a single dose can poison toy breeds or pups.

 It is an effective medicine against pain and inflammation.
 However, it has a toxic effect on dogs.
 Symptoms appear like diarrhea, vomiting, abdominal pain, and appetite loss.
 A heavy dose even leads to renal failure, Ataxia (nervous system degeneration), Shock, Seizures, Coma, and Death.

 Read Also: What to Feed Your Dog to Regain Health

-It is a decongestant present cold medicine.
+It is a decongestant present in cold medicine.
 Excess usage symptoms are tremors, hyperactivity, and tachycardia.

 Daytime boost medicine got caffeine which is very reactive to dogs.
 The side effects are seizures, vomiting, and hyperactivity.

 They consist of sedative effects used in allergies.
 The side effect on dogs can lead to long-term health problems.

 Menthol is present in drops and syrup.
 It’s not toxic against dogs but irritates the lungs and causes gastrointestinal upset.